The Cyber Journalism Award recognizes excellence in reporting on cyber security across all journalistic categories.

-The judging process will consider accuracy, initiative, originality, clarity of interpretation, and value in fostering a better public understanding of cyber security.
-Judging has two rounds.
+The judging process considers accuracy, initiative, originality, clarity of interpretation, and value in fostering a better public understanding of cyber security.

-Round 1: Faculty and researchers from the NYU Center for Cybersecurity will vote to determine finalists from the initial pool of nominations and entries.
+Faculty and researchers from the NYU Center for Cybersecurity vote to determine the winner.

 Competition Details & Submission Phase Opens:

 6̶ ̶S̶e̶p̶t̶e̶m̶b̶e̶r̶ ̶2̶0̶2̶0̶,̶ ̶1̶1̶:̶5̶9̶ ̶p̶m̶ ̶E̶T̶ Now Closed

 12 October 2020

 Kashmir Hill is a tech reporter based in New York.
 She writes about the unexpected and sometimes ominous ways technology is changing our lives, particularly when it comes to our privacy.

 She joined The New York Times in 2019, after having worked as an investigative reporter at Gizmodo Media Group and as a writer and editor at Fusion, Forbes Magazine, and Above the Law.
 Her writing has appeared in The New Yorker and The Washington Post.